Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 While authoritarianism may produce obedient little children, it also produces adults who failed to get their needs for attunement and connection met during childhood.

-Hence the reason we have so many adults who were raised in high control religions now feeling chronically starved for love.
+That’s one reason we have so many adults who were raised in high control religions now feeling chronically starved for love.

 What is an “Authoritarian Religious Upbringing?”

-An authoritarian religious upbringing when someone was raised in a religious home that supported authoritarian parenting practices.
+An authoritarian religious upbringing is when someone was raised in a religious home that supported authoritarian parenting practices.

 Defining an Authoritarian Parenting Style

-This approach is characterized by a high demand for obedience without much in the way of warmth or nurturing.
+Authoritarian parenting is about power and control and is characterized by a high demand for obedience without much in the way of warmth or nurturing.

 Parents who adopt this style often rely on strict rules and expectations, and there’s little room for dialogue or negotiation.